 If you’ve decided to set up your business as an S corporation, things are a bit different when it comes to paying yourself.

 - S corp shareholder-employees must pay themselves a reasonable employee salary, which is taxed.
-But they can also take distributions that don’t incur payroll taxes.
+But they can also take distributions which aren’t subject to payroll taxes.

-- After you incorporate your business, you’ll be considered its employee for tax and legal purposes, so you’ll have to pay yourself like an employee, with your business paying half of your payroll taxes.
+- After you incorporate your business, you’ll be considered its employee for tax and legal purposes.
+That means you’ll have to pay yourself like an employee, with your business paying half of your payroll taxes.

-- Both salary and distributions have to be reported to the IRS.
+- Both your salary and distributions have to be reported to the IRS.

-- Although distributions from an S corp aren’t taxed when they’re given out, you’ll need to pay income tax on your distributions.
+- Although distributions from an S corp aren’t taxed when they’re given out, you’ll pay income tax on your distributions.

 We cover all of this in much greater depth here: Freelancer’s Guide to Paying Yourself a Salary From an S Corporation.

-Ultimately, even though there might be a bit of a learning curve at first, paying yourself when you’re working as a freelancer isn’t all that challenging after all.
-And, with services like Hyke, you can rest assured that you’re doing it all the right way.
-That’s because the experts at Hyke can support you when it comes to business accounting, banking, payroll, taxes, and more, so you’ll always stay on top of your finances and get paid what you deserve.
+And, with services like Hyke, you can relax knowing that you’re doing it all the right way.
+That’s because the experts at Hyke help you with the legal and financial side of running your business like your accounting, banking, payroll, taxes, and more.
+You’ll always stay on top of your finances, stress-free.

-Now that you know the basics of paying yourself as a freelancer when you’re running a business as a sole proprietor, you can go forth with greater confidence.
+Now that you know the basics of paying yourself as a freelancer, you can go forth with greater confidence and dollars in your wallet.
 So, what are you waiting for?
-There’s never been a better time to be self-employed!
+Go ahead and pay your bad self.